HotDB-Community/hotdb-documents/docs/en/v2.5.6/intelligent-inspection.md

 ![](assets/intelligent-inspection/image27.png)

--   Click "delete inspection record" on the page \"Intelligent inspection → historical records\".
+-   Click "delete inspection record" on the page "Intelligent inspection → historical records".

 **(2) Select a period of inspection records you want to delete**

 ![](assets/intelligent-inspection/image28.png)

--   \"Three months ago\" is selected by default.
-You can also select \"delete all\" or \"customize time slot\".
+-   "Three months ago" is selected by default.
+You can also select "delete all" or "customize time slot".

--   If you check \"whether to delete the corresponding reserved inspection reports synchronously\", the files and patrol reports generated under the directory hotdb-management / data / Inspection will be deleted synchronously.
+-   If you check "whether to delete the corresponding reserved inspection reports synchronously", the files and patrol reports generated under the directory hotdb-management / data / Inspection will be deleted synchronously.

 -   Click Cancel, and the batch deletion operation will be cancelled.